CS3203-Group-i/oucs3203groupi/README.md

 Project for software engineering group i spring 2025 - OU class scheduler

 Project Overview
-This project is a Schedule Builder application that utilizes Python, BeautifulSoup, and Hugging Face to fetch and process class schedule data.
+This project is a Schedule Builder application that utilizes Python, BeautifulSoup, and Gemini to fetch and process class schedule data.

 1. Install Python